Carreau/ipython-wiki/IPEP-27:-Contents-Service.md

 }
 ```

-All contents models have basic name, path, type, created, and modified keys defined.
+All contents models have basic name, path, type, writable, created, and modified keys defined.

-The path field contains the full file path.
+- `path` field contains the full file path.
+It will *not* start with `/`, and it will be `/`-delimited.
-The name field is always equivalent to the last part of the path field.
+- `name` is always equivalent to the last part of the path field.
+- `writable` indicates whether the requester has permission to edit the file they have requested.
-`type` will have one of three values:
+- `type` will have one of three values:

    - `"directory"`
    - `"file"`
    - `"notebook"`

 If the model does not contain `content`, the `content` and `format` keys will be `null`.